johngriebel/APDIncidentReports/README.md

     - Record all print requests -> Who printed it and when
 - [ ] Email/Share reports?
     - Probably privacy concerns
-- [ ] View the list of all reports
+- [x] View the list of all reports
     - Trivial
+- [ ] Cosmetics
+    - Nice Nav Bar
+    - Correct Color Scheme

 ### Deployment
 - [ ] Talk to APD, determine their hosting practices (Do they use AWS,